- Search The Registry

 Portia White, a Black Canadian classical singer, was born on this date in 1911.

-Portia May White was born in the town of Truro, Nova Scotia, Canada to the Reverend William Andrew White and Izie Dora White.
-She made her musical debut at the age of six in her father's church choir.
-At the age of 17, while teaching school, she won a silver cup in the Nova Scotia Music Festival.
+Portia May White was born in the town of Truro, Nova Scotia, Canada, to the Reverend William Andrew White and Izie Dora White.
+She made her musical debut at six in her father's church choir.
+At 17, she won a silver cup in the Nova Scotia Music Festival while teaching school.

-From this experience, she qualified and received a scholarship from the Halifax Ladies Music Club, so she could attend the Halifax Conservatory of Music.
+From this experience, she qualified and received a Halifax Ladies Music Club scholarship to attend the Halifax Conservatory of Music.
 One of the great contralto vocalists in the history of Canadian classical music, White made her debut on the national stage in Toronto in 1941 and achieved international fame.
 As an African Canadian, her popularity helped to open previously closed doors for talented blacks.

-By 1944, she had made her international debut in New York City and later toured the world.
+By 1944, she had made her international debut in New York City and toured the world.
 When ill health forced her to retire, she settled in Toronto and taught some of Canada’s foremost pop singers of the day.
-Portia White was asked to perform for Queen Elizabeth II, at the opening of the Confederation Centre of the Arts in Charlottetown, Prince Edward Island, in 1964.
+Portia White was asked to perform for Queen Elizabeth II at the Confederation Centre of the Arts opening in Charlottetown, Prince Edward Island, in 1964.
 This was to be one of her last major concerts.